integrated-earth/integrated-earth.github.io/_posts/2020-08-15-structured-netcdf.markdown

 that is part of ASPECT, see [nsinker](https://github.com/geodynamics/aspect/tree/master/benchmarks/nsinker).

-As part of this NSF funded project https://integrated-earth.github.io/, we are evaluating how sampling unstructured data to a structured mesh works, and how storage and rendering of this structured data compares to the original unstructured output produced by ASPECT and the underlying
+As part of [this NSF funded project](https://integrated-earth.github.io/), we are evaluating how sampling unstructured data to a structured mesh works, and how storage and rendering of this structured data compares to the original unstructured output produced by ASPECT and the underlying